PrestaShop/prestashop.github.io/news/_posts/releases/2018-11-07-prestashop-1-7-4-4-1-6-1-23-maintenance-releases.md

 PrestaShop 1.7.4.4 and 1.6.1.23 are now available.
 These versions fix a security issue for both 1.7.4.x and 1.6.1.x.
 For the details, please read below:

-These two security updates fix some issues on the filemanager integrated in TinyMCE in the back office.
-The use of three security issues allowed, for a user with BO access, to upload some malicious hidden Phar files that would then allow to execute some code on server side and get back the result.
+These two security updates fix issues on the file manager integrated in the text editor component in the Back Office.
+By exploiting a combination of security vunerabilities, an authenticated user in the Back Office could upload a malicious file that would then allow him or her to execute arbitrary code on the server.

 Since these versions fix security problems, we **strongly** encourage you to upgrade your shop as soon as possible.

 Changes for 1.7.4.4:

-- Core:
-  - Bug fix:
-    - Remove filemanager action image_size
-    - Check mime type when uploading files
-    - Fixed arbitrary image write/overwrite in Windows installation
-    - Prevent image directory deletion
 - Back Office:
   - Bug fix:
     - #11228: Avoid warning in WebServiceRequest